 Day 3 gets underway at 12 noon tomorrow in Vegas and, given the size of the field, will play another 7 levels.
 70 more players will get paid along with the top two, who will top 7-figures each.

-Follow along with the WPT Live updates team right here.
+Follow along with the WPT Live updates team at WPT.com.